 A thorny, climbing shrub with woody stems.
 Leaves are reduced to minute scales and spines.
 Fruits are globular.
 Roots are succulent and tuberous which are tapering at both ends.
 Subshrubs hermaphroditic, stems climbing, branched to 2 m, branches usually distinctly striate-ridged, ridges ± cartilaginous denticulate.
 Cladodes in fascicles of 3–6(–8), linear, 1-2.5 cm × 1 mm, flat, midvein distinct.
 Leaf spurs spinescent; spine straight or subrecurved, 1.5–2 cm on main stems, 5–10 mm on branches, woody, sharp.
 Inflorescences developing after cladodes, axillary, each a many-flowered raceme or panicle 1–4 cm, bracts ~1 mm.
 Pedicel 1.5–3 mm, slender articulate at middle (Frawley, 1989; Thakur et al., 2015; Ms et al., 2018; Gogte, 2022)

-Phytochemical constituents Chemical Constituents
+Phytochemical constituents

 The major bioactive constituents of Asparagus are a group of steroidal saponins.
 This plant also contains vitamins A, B1, B2, C, E, Mg, P, Ca, Fe, and folic acid.
 Other primary chemical constituents of Asparagus are essential oils, asparagine, arginine, tyrosine, flavonoids (kaempferol, rutin), resin, and tannin [48].
 Shatavarin IV is a glycoside of sarsasapogenin having two molecules of Asparagus rhamnose and one molecule of glucose.
 The major bioactives (chemical constituents) of Asparagus species are shown in sarsasapogenin and shatavarin I–IV, which are present in roots, leaves, and fruits of Asparagus species.
 Synthesis of sarsasapogenin in the callus culture of A. racemosus was also reported (Bopana and Saxena, 2007).
 A new isoflavone, 8-methoxy-5,6,4′-trihydroxyisoflavone-7-O-β-D-glucopyranoside, was also reported from A. racemosus previously (Saxena and Chourasia, 2001).
 The isolation and characterization of a polycyclic alkaloid called asparagamine (Sekine et al., 1994), a new 9,10-dihydrophenanthrene derivative named racemosol, and kaempferol were also isolated from the ethanolic root extract of A. racemosus (Sekine et al., 1997).
 Oligofurostanosides (curillins G and H) and spirostanosides (curilloside G and H) have been isolated from the roots, and sarsasapogenin from leaves of A. curillus.
 Recent research has expanded the phytochemical profile of A. racemosus, confirming additional saponins, flavonoids, and phenolic antioxidants that support its traditional medicinal applications (Saxena, 2025).
 Modern reviews have emphasized its adaptogenic, immunomodulatory, and reproductive-supportive effects, linking these activities to its diverse saponin and isoflavonoid content (Mateen et al., 2025).
 Ethnopharmacological studies published between 2016 and 2025 have further validated its classical Ayurvedic uses, particularly in female reproductive health and gastrointestinal protection (Ahmed and Urooj, 2010).
 Clinically oriented investigations also suggest that A. racemosus may enhance fertility due to its phytoestrogenic constituents (Oyovwi et al., 2025).
 Advanced phytochemical profiling using in silico ADMET and antioxidant modeling has identified new bioactive molecules in the roots, reinforcing its therapeutic potential (Chikhale et al., 2021a).